American Indian boarding schools: Carlisle Indian Industrial School

 After the Indian Wars, Lieutenant Richard Henry Pratt was assigned to supervise Native prisoners of war at Fort Marion which was located in St. Augustine, Florida.
 The United States Army sent seventy-two warriors from the Cheyenne, Kiowa, Comanche and Caddo nations, to exile in St. Augustine, Florida.
 They were used as hostages to encourage their peoples in the West to remain peaceful.

 Pratt began to work with them on education in European-American culture, essentially a kind of immersion.
 While he required changes: the men had to cut their hair and wear common uniforms rather than their traditional clothes, he also granted them increased autonomy and the ability to govern themselves within the prison.
 Pleased by his success, he was said to have supported the motto, "Kill the Indian, Save the Man."
 Pratt said in a speech in 1892:

 Pratt provided for some of the younger men to pursue more education at the Hampton Institute, a historically black college founded in 1868 for the education of freedmen by biracial representatives of the American Missionary Association soon after the Civil War.
 Following Pratt's sponsored students, Hampton in 1875 developed a program for Native American students.

 Pratt continued the assimilation model in developing the Carlisle Indian Industrial School.
 Pratt felt that within one generation Native children could be integrated into Euro-American culture.
 With this perspective he proposed an expensive experiment to the federal government.
 Pratt wanted the government to fund a school that would require Native children to move away from their homes to attend a school far away.
 The Carlisle Indian school, which became the template for over 300 schools across the United States, opened in 1879.
-Carlisle Barracks an abandoned Pennsylvanian military base was used for the school.
+Carlisle Barracks, an abandoned Pennsylvanian military base, was used for the school.
 It became the first school that was not on a reservation.

-The Carlisle curriculum was heavy based on the culture and society of rural America.
+The Carlisle curriculum was heavily based on the culture and society of rural America.
 The classes included vocational training for boys and domestic science for girls.
 Students worked to carry out chores that helped sustain the farm and food production for the self-supporting school.
 They were also able to produce goods to sell at the market.
 Carlisle students produced a newspaper, had a well-regarded chorus and orchestra, and developed sports programs.
-In the summer students often lived with local farm families and townspeople, reinforcing their assimilation, and providing labor at low cost to the families..
+In the summer students often lived with local farm families and townspeople, reinforcing their assimilation, and providing labor at low cost to the families.